Le Surrealisme c'est moi!: Hommage to Salvador Dali

 Edited by Gerald A. Matt

 9 x 6.5 inches

-More than almost any artist of the twentieth century, Salvador Dalí (1904–1989) made a continuous blur of the distinctions between art and life, and between art and commerce.
+More than almost any other artist of the twentieth century, Salvador Dalí (1904–1989) blurred the distinctions between art and life and between art and commerce.
 Dalí packaged himself as a mass-media experience that impressed even Andy Warhol, who once said of him, “It’s like being with royalty or circus people.”
 Yet in spite of his fame, Dalí’s legacy is rarely considered.
-“Le Surrealisme, c’est moi!” was one of Dalí’s most famous self-aggrandizing statements and it serves as an apt title for this luxuriantly produced, faux-leather-bound catalogue.
-Here, the ongoing influence of Dalí’s art is traced through subsequent generations, from Louise Bourgeois, Philippe Halsman, and Andy Warhol, to Jean-Michel Othoniel, Eric Schaal, Glenn Brown, Markus Schinwald, and Francesco Vezzoli.
-Their works are juxtaposed with a selection of some 70 paintings, drawings and sculptures by Dalí.
+“Le Surrealisme, c’est moi!” was one of Dalí’s most famous self-aggrandizing statements, and it serves as an apt title for this luxuriously produced, faux-leather-bound catalog.
+The ongoing influence of Dalí’s art is traced through subsequent generations, from Louise Bourgeois, Philippe Halsman, and Andy Warhol to Jean-Michel Othoniel, Eric Schaal, Glenn Brown, Markus Schinwald, and Francesco Vezzoli.
+Their works are juxtaposed with a selection of some seventy paintings, drawings, and sculptures by Dalí.